 Certainty (and thus uncertainty) is a phenomenon in the mind: humans are uncertain about the world around them.
 From a traditional AI perspective, we must conceive of a way to computationally model this uncertainty, and how humans decide in the face of it.
 This has naturally turned to probability theory in both deductive and inductive AI models of human reasoning with uncertainty.
-In the deductive frame, probabilistic networks of inference (Pearl, 1985) of various kinds have become a dominant knowledge representation, and in the inductive frame, statistical learning has become the dominant foundation for learning algorithms (Hastie et al., 2009).
+In the deductive frame, probabilistic networks of inference (Pearl, 1988) of various kinds have become a dominant knowledge representation, and in the inductive frame, statistical learning has become the dominant foundation for learning algorithms (Hastie et al., 2009).

-In this light, one must ask whether the "probability" is a wishful mnemonic.
-Probability is defined as "The quality or state of being probable", and probable is defined as "Likely to happen or be the case."
-However, in common discourse and in AI research, the term probability most certainly almost always means a number, within a particular frame of algorithmic calculations, thus leaving the implication that the number is the ideal representation of the human concept of probable, regardless of whether this has any similarity to the real processes of human decision-making.
-To consider the idea that probabilities may be wishfully mnemonic, and thus that probabilistic models may face some of the problems of deterministic AI models, it is necessary to perform a somewhat remedial discussion of probability theory.
+"Probability" can itself be seen as a wishful mnemonic.
+The word probability is defined as "The quality or state of being probable", and probable is defined as "Likely to happen or be the case."
+However, in common discourse and in AI research, the term probability most certainly almost always means a number, within a particular frame of algorithmic calculations.
+This implies the number is a representation of the human concept of probable, regardless of whether this has any similarity to the real processes of human decision-making.
+To consider the idea that probabilities is wishfully mnemonic, it is necessary to examine what a probability is, from a technical perspective, and how that the fundamental assumptions of probability theory underpin and effect technical models of decision making.